Bradley-Buchner/Bradley-Buchner/README.md

 Github Repo: https://github.com/Bradley-Buchner/xEV90

 ### UNC Baseball Blast Data Viewer (August 2022)
-Web application for UNC Basebal that allows coaches and hitters to view Blast and Trackman data alongside high-speed video.
+Web application for UNC Baseball that allows coaches and hitters to view Blast and Trackman data alongside high-speed video.
 This project shows my understanding of hitting development and ability to create and manage a data pipeline with R and SQL.
 Browse the Github repository "UNC-Blast-App-Demo" for more information and a link to access a demo version of this app: </br>
 https://github.com/Bradley-Buchner/UNC-Blast-App-Demo

 ### PDP League BP App (Summer 2022)